 Collection of Hand Written Notes & News Papers

-The first gallery that we saw as we entered the museum was a collection of handwritten notes by leaders of Indian independence movement.
+The first gallery that we saw as we entered the museum was a collection of handwritten notes by leaders of the Indian independence movement.
 And literary figures of the same time along with an exhibition of newspapers and magazines of that era.
 Now, this is something I have not seen in any other museum in India.
 It was a delight to see those handwritings.
 And it was the closest you can get to these figures of historical importance.
 Imagine Nityanand’s Holi in Khadi Boli, Shahidon ke Geet by Sumitranandan Pant, Amar woh Vyakti by Neeraj and writings of Ramkumar Verma, Ambika Prasad Vajpai, Kishoridas Vajpai etc.

 Periodicals & Books

 Banaras Gallery is another gallery that should not miss in this museum.
-I loved the collection of masks and jewelry that is used during the famous Ram Leela of the city and other fairs that occur through the year.
+I loved the collection of masks and jewelry that is used during the famous Ram Leela of the city and other fairs that occur throughout the year.
 There is a map of Banaras on cotton cloth that depicts the Pankroshi Yatra’s path.
-Along with the all the pilgrim places that fall on this route.
+Along with all the pilgrim places that fall on this route.
 I wish I could get a copy of that map as a Souvenir.

 Precious Art Works

 There are other galleries like an archeological gallery, miniature paintings, textiles, terracotta, decorative art and numismatics spread across the two floors that are good to see.
 Among the terracotta figures, a Shiva’s head stands out as a unique piece.
 There are galleries by expat artists who chose Banaras as their muse.
 You can buy the publications of the museum at the bookshop.